pith. sign in

 Core claim

-We provide the first non-labelled sequent calculi for the bimodal provability logics CS, CSM and ER.
-We present non-wellfounded versions of our calculi to establish a cut-elimination procedure.
-Finally, we prove that these logics enjoy the uniform Lyndon interpolation property.
+We introduce the first non-labelled sequent calculi for the bimodal provability logics CS, CSM and ER with usual provability predicates.
+We also present non-wellfounded versions of the calculi and use them to establish cut-elimination.
+Finally we prove that the logics enjoy the uniform Lyndon interpolation property.

 What carries the argument